-[Updated August 2, 2017] Counter conditioning and desensitization (CC&D) involves changing your pup’s association with a scary stimulus from negative to positive.
-The easiest way to give most pups a positive association is with very high-value, really yummy treats.
-I like to use chicken – canned, baked or boiled.
+[Updated August 2, 2017] Counter conditioning and desensitization (CC&D) involves changing your dog’s association with a scary stimulus from negative to positive.
+The easiest way to give most dogs a positive association is with very high-value, really yummy treats.
+I like to use chicken – canned, baked, or boiled.

 Here’s how CC&D works:

 1. Determine the distance at which your dog can be in the presence of the stimulus and be alert or wary but not extremely fearful.
 This is called the threshold distance.